These are some of my trade “secrets,” including my recipe for cream cheese wedding cake frosting. I hope you find some of them useful!

 5. If your cake feels dry to the touch (this happens especially around the edges), use a spray bottle to douse the affected area with water.
 I use a bottle designated for water only b/c you don’t want to get residue from a bottle that previously housed cleaner on something you’re going to eat.
 This trick works wonderfully and doesn’t affect the taste at all.
 Don’t be afraid to put too much water—just squirt until it feels moist and then keep it covered or wrapped until you’re ready to frost it.
 The cake will absorb the moisture uniformly so that it’s moist and delicate throughout.
 You can also add liqueur to the spray bottle to add a subtle flavor to the cake.
 I used chocolate liqueur on a red velvet wedding cake and have also used Kahlua on a chocolate cake and both worked very well.

 6. Here’s another water bottle trick that is invaluable to me.
 To make your frosting super-smooth on your cake, use your water bottle to douse the entire cake after you’ve smoothed it out as much as you can.
 Your spatula will glide over it easily to give a flawless finish and whatever water remains on the surface will evaporate and no one will be the wiser.
-Oh, and you can’t do this without a frosting spatula or some sort of long, straight edged tool.
-Find the spatulas in the cake supplies section at Wal-Mart near the crafts or in a cake supply store.
+Oh, and you can’t do this without an offset spatula or some sort of long, straight edged tool.

 7. Here’s another secret that you have to either go to the cake store for or buy online.
 You know that flavor that’s in the white frosting of every wedding cake you’ve ever had?
 Have you ever tried to duplicate it?
 You can’t find it in any Betty Crocker frosting and you will probably never be able to make it at home without crème bouquet.